 Each new member initiated during the 2019 calendar year received a special commemorative membership pin of the design posted above.
 Existing members of Sigma Delta Pi may also purchase this same pin, while supplies last, for the cost of $10 through their home chapters.

-During the entire year of 2020, and to commemorate Sigma Delta Pi’s first formal induction ceremony on May 1, 1920 in Berkeley, CA, all new members receive the Ruth Barnes’ commemorative pin that replicates the original presented to founding members.
+During the entire year of 2020, and to commemorate Sigma Delta Pi’s first formal induction ceremony on May 1, 1920 in Berkeley, CA, all new members received the Ruth Barnes’ commemorative pin that replicates the original presented to founding members.
 Existing members may also purchase this same replica, while supplies last, for the cost of $10 through their home chapters.

 In April 2020 and to commemorate the Society’s first 100 years, the College of Charleston’s Mark P. Del Mastro published an updated history of the organization: Sigma Delta Pi: Rediscovering a Century, 1919-2019 with Juan de la Cuesta Hispanic Monographs.
 Although the book is available directly through Amazon, special signed copies may be purchased from Sigma Delta Pi’s national headquarters (click here to order).
 If you missed the May 1, 2020 Facebook Live reading by the author of select chapters from this book, the recording is found at “Reading from Sigma Delta Pi’s New History Book”(click here).

 While preparing this tome, Del Mastro also published multiple notes that highlight select aspects of Sigma Delta Pi’s collaboration during its history: